How Can a Mobile, AL Pedestrian Accident Lawyer Help Me?

 We will review all evidence, including medical records, police reports, driving records, photos, witness statements and other documentation.
 We may also consult experts to determine how the accident happened.
 If we find proof that the driver is negligent, we will fight to protect your rights.

-Braswell Murphy can represent you in your dealings with the insurance company, to make sure you receive the compensation you should be getting.
+Braswell Murphy, LLC can represent you in your dealings with the insurance company, to make sure you receive the compensation you should be getting.
 And we can help you take legal action to recover damages against the negligent driver and any other responsible parties.
 You owe us nothing until we get results.